oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 ### Solutions to problem one

 There are two potential approaches to solve problem one.
 Both solutions use browser components that do not show a prompt.
 Both have the drawback that no cookie can be shared, so SSO will not work.
 If your app requires SSO, you'll have to find a new way to share login sessions.
 Fortunately, Okta recently introduced [Native SSO](https://developer.okta.com/docs/guides/configure-native-sso/main/), which allows native apps to implement single sign-on without cookies.
-See our [blog on SSO between mobile and desktop apps](/blog/2021/11/12/native-sso) for a full example.
+See our [blog post on SSO between mobile and desktop apps](/blog/2021/11/12/native-sso) for a full example.
 The following code shows how to remove the prompt, and it assumes your app either does not require SSO or uses Native SSO.

 First, you can use the `prefersEphemeralWebBrowserSession` option for `ASWebAuthenticationSession`.
 If you are using the [Okta OIDC iOS](https://github.com/okta/okta-oidc-ios) library, you can configure the `noSSO` option as follows: